BA ENGLISH

 OBJECTIVES

 This foundation course takes care of the learner’s communicative needs in day to day life as distinct from academic needs which need higher order writing skills.
 (They are taken care of by FC 10 ‘Advanced Academic Writing’.
-OUTCOMES
+OUTCOMES - The learners are expected to perform in the written mode of English by expressing themselves through short messages, memos and letters to friends and classmates.

-4. The learners enumerate the good and bad in writing from the samples they encounter in day to day functioning.
+- The learners enumerate the good and bad in writing from the samples they encounter in day to day functioning.

 Course contents